Professional Pilot Training

 Does having a PPL(A) license impact the Commercial Pilot Training (e.g. time- or moneywise)?

 Typically, PPL(A) license does not impact the duration or costs of the training.
-The impact depends on the course; most airlines want their courses to be converging.
-There may be a possibility to discuss about compensations, but these are always individual cases and unfortunately, we can’t promise anything beforehand.
+The impact depends on the course.
+Most airlines want their courses to be converging.
+There may be a possibility to discuss about compensations, but these are always individual cases.
 Mainly the benefit of the PPL(A) license is the student’s own knowledge on aviation in advance.

 Does Patria Pilot Training offer Helicopter training?